jcwons/github-blogs/index.md

 title: Welcome to my blog
 ---

 Here you can find all my blog posts listed chronologically.
-For a nicer view have a look at [portfolio](https://jcwons.github.io/)
+For a nicer view, have a look at [my portfolio](https://jcwons.github.io/)